alexa-js/alexa-app/README.md

   'slots': {},
   'utterances': []
 }, function (request, response) {
-  	var stopOutput = 'Stopping your Request and Exiting Skill' response.say(stopOutput).send() return
+  	var stopOutput = 'Don't You Worry.
+I'll be back.' response.say(stopOutput).send() return
 })
 ```

 You do not need to pass any utterances or slots into these intents.
-Also when specifying the name of the intent just use the exact name Amazon gives you.
+Also when specifying the name of the intent just use the exact name Amazon provides.

 ### SessionEndRequest